emmajanedrews/base-template/_posts/2017-08-22-5-remodeling-projects-with-the-best-return.md

 Home remodeling is hotter than ever.

-According to researchers at Harvard University, remodeling investment is up 6% over last year, and now makes up a $324 billion market.&nbsp;
+According to researchers at Harvard University, remodeling investment is up 6% over last year, and now makes up a $324 billion market.

 According to a survey of remodelers and real estate professionals, there are five remodeling projects that offer the best returns: